-Detailed description of alternative scenarios is given in the relevant chapter (Chapter 7) of the ESIA.
-Concerning the assessment of alternative routings of the project, to avoid the specific SAC site, this is not considered as a viable scenario due to the fact that the routing is already passing outside the borders of this particular SAC.
-The pipeline traverses the Evinos river near the site, with an HDD trenchless technique in order to avoid impacts on aquatic and riparian ecosystems of the adjacent protected area.
-Project activities will only take place in adjacent rural ecosystems of the area, both sides of the river outside the SAC.
-This routing forms practically the optimum scenario from the ecological point of view for the routing of the pipeline.
+Detailed description of alternative scenarios is given in the relevant chapters of the ESIA (Chapter 7).
+Concerning the assessment of alternative routings of the project, to avoid the specific SAC site, this is not considered as a viable scenario due to the extent of the lakes and the fact that the routing is already passing through the narrowest area of this particular SAC.
+The pipeline traverses the Alambei ditch connecting the two lakes (Trichonida and Lychimacheia) within the site, with HDD trenchless technique in order to avoid impacts on aquatic and riparian ecosystems of the protected area.
+Project activities will only take place in adjacent rural ecosystems of the area, both sides of the ditch.
+This routing forms practically the optimum scenario from the environmental point of view for the routing of the pipeline.